HomeSTM32STM32 ADC SeriesSTM32 ADC Part 3 – Multiple Channels with DMA Normal Mode

 The Continuous Conversion Mode should be disabled.
 Doing so will make sure the ADC does not start another conversion for all the channels automatically.
 This way the ADC will only convert the data when we want it to do.

 In the DMA section, add the DMA request for the ADC1.
-Also make sure that the DMA is configured in the Normal Mode.
+Also make sure to configure the DMA in the Normal Mode.
 In this mode the DMA will not transfer the data continuously, rather it will transfer once and then stop.

 I have enabled 4 channels of the ADC1.
 This is where the 4 potentiometers will be connected to.